giobart/Active-Internal-Queue/README.md

 # AIQ-Active-Internal-Queue

-A Simple Internal Queue library for Go to support latency sensitive tasks
+A Simple Go Library to define an Internal Queue for latency critical tasks.

 ![Arch](img/arch.jpg)